-You Won’t Believe These College Dorm Rooms of the 1960s
+You Won’t Believe These College Dorm Rooms Of The 1960s

-Dorm Life Meant a Lack of Privacy
+Dorm Life Meant A Lack of Privacy

 Four students, sometimes more, crowded into a tiny room with narrow beds or bunk beds in 1960s college dormitories.
 Living in such close proximity to one’s roommates meant that privacy was non-existent.
 Students had to sleep, study and change their clothes in front of each other.
 And one’s belongings were up for grabs, too, since there was little storage space and certainly no locked closets.